deviserplatform/deviserplatform/CONTRIBUTING.md

 ### Reporting Bugs
 Have you found a bug?
 No problem!
 1. Just [Submit a ticket](https://github.com/deviserplatform/deviserplatform/issues/new) for your issue if one does not already exist.
 Kindly use the bug filing template shown below.
-2. Start discussing on it.
+2. Jump into the discussion.
 3. Get fixes.

 ### Helping each other